siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 Our Approach
 -------------

+The first silicon design revolution (started in the 1970's by Carver Mead and Lynn Conway) introduced a design framework to a generation of engineers and laid the foundation for the semiconductor ecosystem that drives the world today.
+It was a time of great excitement, with no limits on big ideas.
+One of the biggest ideas proposed, was the idea of an automated "silicon compiler" that could turn a specification into layout the same way we turn a program into an executable binary.
+These early silicon compilers were developed around the vision that chips could be automatically constructed using a set of parameterized building blocks.
+Unfortunately, the approach was too limited for the rapidly evolving VLSI community.
+Instead, the design approach that did work out was based on mapping a general purpose hardware design language (Verilog/VHDL) into a standard cell based netlist abstraction, and then placing and routing that mapped netlist using fully automated algorithms.
+Thousands of silicon miracles are taped out every year using this methods, but exponentially increasing design cost suggest there is plenty of room at the bottom.

-The aim of the SiliconCompiler project is to help further accelerates the development of a general purpose hardware compiler by creating missing infrastructre that "lifts all boats".
+The aim of the SiliconCompiler project is to help further accelerates the development of a general purpose hardware compiler by creating missing infrastructure that "lifts all boats".
 In particular, the SiliconCompiler project makes two main technical contributions:

-1. A database schema that enables arbitrary combiations of design, tools, and PDKs
+1. A database schema that enables arbitrary combinations of design, tools, and PDKs
 2. A parallel programming model and run-time for cloud scale hardware compilation

 The starting point for the work that led up to these contributions were two assertions: